 If we’re defining leads, we need to admit that a person visiting your website isn’t a lead per se.
 It’s a website visitor with a reason of visiting your website.
 It’s a soft lead at best.

-Then we have the consentfully self-converted leads, who have given us some kind of a sign that they want us to be in touch with them; they filled a form, they converted through a chatbot, list goes on.
+Then we have the consentfully self-converted leads, who have given us some kind of a sign that they want us to be in touch with them; they filled a form, they converted through a chatbot, the list goes on.

-Get yourself a company identification tool that helps you also with the on-page conversions.
+Get yourself a company identification tool that helps you also with on-page conversions.
 This way the tool will not feel that it only belongs to sales nor does it get cancelled right before the next subscription period is about to start.

 Converting the companies visiting your site isn’t just sales teams’ job.
 As said, we only succeed together.